Dyschezia/MultiCatEEG/README.md

 In generateTiming.m and during play:
 - currently does not have an option for a break between runs.
 Need to add and to make sure exp running itself does not depend on generateTiming.m...

 Places where code remains hardcoded:
 1. setupCatch.m assumes 4 runs per set.
 2. shuffleTrials.m assumes 2 sets per session; currently commented out.

+Open questions:
+1. Is counterbalancing of response mapping necassary?